 Sharing the hope of Christ in America’s Northeast is no easy feat.
-So before Franklin Graham begins the Decision America Northeast Tour in May, the Billy Graham Evangelistic Association (BGEA) is asking Christians across the world to lift the events up to God.
+So before Franklin Graham begins the Decision America Northeast Tour next week, the Billy Graham Evangelistic Association (BGEA) is asking Christians across the world to lift the events up to God.

 “The most critical thing you can do is pray, pray, pray,” implored Franklin Graham, president of the BGEA.
 “The intercession of God’s people is crucial if we are to see a return to the Biblical faith of our fathers, the faith that has guided and sustained our country for so long.”

 Franklin Graham will share the hope of the Gospel in New England and New York through one-day evangelistic prayer events in seven cities, May 19-30.

 Sunday, May 19

 The tour will stop in Portland, Maine; Burlington, Vermont; Manchester, New Hampshire; Springfield, Massachusetts; East Providence, Rhode Island; Bridgeport, Connecticut; and Syracuse, New York.

 A 2017 Barna survey polled individuals across America about their belief in God, the Bible and more.
 Based on the research, eight of the top 10 most “post-Christian” cities are located in New England or the Northeast.
 “Post-Christian” means individuals meet at least nine of the 16 criteria that point to, as Barna puts it, “a lack of Christian identity, belief and practice.”

 The Decision America Northeast Tour will stop in or near five of the top six cities listed in the Barna report.

 “There are significant reasons why these areas topped the list,” said Steve Rhoads, vice president of BGEA’s church ministry team.
 Many of the residents “lack knowledge of God,” he added.
 “They have a skewed or inaccurate view of who Jesus is; they don’t believe in prayer.”